cvs-health/android-compose-accessibility-techniques/doc/components/PopupMessages.md

 ## `AlertDialog` modal pop-up messages

-The `AlertDialog` (or Material Design 3's `BasicAlertDialog`) control creates a modal pop-up dialog.
+The `AlertDialog` (or `BasicAlertDialog`) composable creates a modal pop-up dialog.

 * The dialog's first composable's content is announced by TalkBack.
+    * Note: Dialog titles do not require heading semantics.
 * The dialog is persistent, providing time for a user to read the content, but requiring taking an action to dismiss it.
 * Focus is constrained to the pop-up dialog, so the underlying screen is unavailable, which makes it easier to focus on the dialog's action controls.